 Assessing Your Cold Wall

 Before beginning the insulation process, assessing your cold wall is necessary to insulate a cold wall.
 The first step is to identify the type of wall you have to determine the appropriate insulation method.
-This step involves understanding whether your wall is a solid wall, cavity wall, or stud wall, as each type requires a different approach.
+This step involves understanding whether your wall is a solid wall, cavity wall, or stud wall, as each type requires a different approach to prevent air leakage.

 Identifying Wall Types